11mones/scrapping/README.md

         pip i

-How to run the endpoints ?
+How to run the code ?

 **Run the code :**